petazeta/youronlineshop/README.md

 [Check Documentation](docs/overview.md)

-## Themes
+## Skins

-Y.O.S. system has a themes feature.
-You can find theme files at layouts folder.
+Y.O.S. system have layouts files that can be modified.
+You can find thise files at layouts folder.

 ## Extensions

-There is a extensions folder which could include some extensions.
-Follow the extension readme file instructions for executing it.
+There is a preinstalled extension to manage the database records, check prompt messages.

 ## More